Optimizing quantum error correction protocols with erasure qubits: Superconducting architectures

 In the dual-rail qubit, errors mainly arise from amplitude damping (causing erasures) and dephasing (causing Pauli errors).
 After time $t\ll T_1$, the probability of erasure is approximately $e = t/T_1$.
 Averaging over the syndrome extraction circuit, for the $l$ EC schedule, where $l=1,2,4$, we can estimate the effective erasure rate per operation as

 The probability of Pauli error is determined by the dephasing rate $T_\phi$.
-The parameter $p$ represents the probability of a gate failure, which is doubled when the qubit participates in a 2Q gate.
+The parameter $p$ represents the probability of a gate failure and, for a 2Q gate, is equal to the probability that either of the qubits involved experiences an error.
 Averaging over the syndrome extraction circuit again, we obtain

 where the factor of $2+l$ in the denominator is due to each 2Q gate contributing half an error location on the qubit.

 When considering a single transmon, we consider an optimistic situation with no leakage.
 Hence, we approximate the scenario with $e=0$ and